ajalger/angular-shooters/README.md

 I will continue to work on this project.
 If you have any improvements, please fork and make a pull request.

 ###Update:
-I've written all the AngularJS using IFFEs.
+ - I've written all the AngularJS using IFFEs.
 I've also added the Angular files for each folder.
+ - Working on an update to the skeleton 5/20/15

 ##LICENSE